vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ```
 9. Open the **C:\\LabFiles\\CreateExternalTables.sql** file in SQL Server Management Studio and verify that you are connected to your Azure SQL Data Warehouse **CohoDW** database.

 10. This file contains all of the external table definitions for our tables and directly leverages the external data source and external file format we created above.
-Click **Execute** to create the external tables.
+Select **Execute** to create the external tables.

     ![Screenshot of the Execute button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image55.png "Execute")